-The Skene’s gland (made official by Alexander Skene) is also called the lesser vestibular, periurethral or paraurethral glands, or increasingly the more correct name of the female prostate, and are located on the upper wall of the vagina and around the lower end of the urethra.
-The glands are made of the same cells as the male prostate, and are what is thought to produce the fluid ejected in female ejaculation.
+The Skene’s glands are located on the upper wall of the vagina and around the lower end of the urethra.
+The Skene’s glands are made of the same cells as the male prostate.

 The never-ending debate about female ejaculation, whether it even exists, etc. was discussed in Emanuele Jannini’s 2002 paper, whereby Jannini found that there are highly variable anatomical expressions of the Skene’s glands, with sometimes glands missing entirely in some women.

-This means that if Skene’s glands cause female ejaculation and g-spot orgasms, and some women have no idea what we’re talking about, an anatomical difference may be why.
+This means that if Skene’s glands cause female ejaculation and g-spot orgasms, and some women have no idea what we’re talking about, an anatomical difference may be the ‘why’.

 Clinical implications of the Skene’s glands

 The female prostate is important clinically for several reasons.
 The first is it can be the origin of infections and cancer.
 Additionally, HIV infection may occur here1.